Jan. 6 panel prepares to unveil final report on insurrection

 The panel also raised questions about whether some aides were pressured by Trump or his remaining allies not to be forthcoming during their interviews with the committee.

-Associated Press writers Eric Tucker, Jill Colvin, Lisa Mascaro and Farnoush Amiri contributed to this report.
+Associated Press writers Eric Tucker, Jill Colvin, Farnoush Amiri, Lisa Mascaro and Michael Balsamo contributed to this report.

 Send questions/comments to the editors.